SymboLinker/AwaitMultiple/README.md

 ## Exception handling

+If one or multiple tasks throw, then
+- in case of a cancellation, a `TaskCanceledException` is thrown
-If one or multiple tasks throw, then all errors are returned in a single `AggregateException`.
+- otherwise, all errors are returned in a single `AggregateException`.
 Use the property `aggregateException.InnerExceptions` to find them.
-Because `AggregateException` inherits from `Exception`, you can of course catch it as a regular `Exception` as well.

 ## Get it